 Pay items should only be assigned here if they will regularly be included in the employee's pay.
-For one-off or very irregular payments you can just add them to the relevant pay at the time you process it.
+For one-off or very irregular payments you can simply add them to the relevant pay at the time you process it.

 To edit your existing employee's default pay details select Manage > Employees.
 Click on the employee you want to edit and go to the Default Pay tab.